Article directory

 Ding Ding car fare method

-Moreover, most Hong Kong people are used to using Octopus cards to take different modes of transportation, and they don’t actually have many coins on them.
-If you only have banknotes and want to exchange them with other people for coins to pay for the fare, it may not be so easy to identify.
+On the other hand, since most Hong Kong people are used to using their Octopus cards on different modes of transportation, they usually don't carry a lot of coins with them.
+If you want to exchange bills for coins and pay for the fare in the train, it's not that easy to tell.

 The most comfortable way to ride Hong Kong Tram

-The first is to pay attention to the position of boarding the tram.
-Under normal circumstances, you will get on the tram at the back door, then get off at the front door of the tram, and pay the fare when you get off.
+First, pay attention to where you board the tram.
+Normally, we board at the back door of the tram and get off at the front door of the tram, paying the fare at the same time as we get off.

-After boarding the tram, you can choose to sit on the upper floor or the lower floor.
-If it is not very crowded, we will recommend sitting on the upper floor, so that you can enjoy a completely different Hong Kong street scene.
-However, if you are only planning to take a short-distance trip, such as the distance between Sheung Wan and Central, it is recommended to stay on the lower level to get off more conveniently.
+After boarding the tram, you can choose whether to sit on the upper or lower deck.
+If it is not very crowded, we would recommend sitting on the upper deck so that you can enjoy a completely different view of the streets of Hong Kong.
+However, if you are only planning to take a short trip, such as from Sheung Wan to Central, we recommend staying on the lower deck as it will be easier to get off.

-If you want to take pictures in the Ding Ding car,It is recommended to sit in the front row seat on the upper deck of the tram, so that you can take pictures of the frontier scenery of the tram.
-However, it is best to avoid the busy hours on Sundays, because the trams on Sundays are basically so crowded that it is a bit difficult to even get off.
+If you want to take photos inside the Tinker Train, we recommend you to sit in the front seat on the upper deck of the tram, so that you can get the best view of the tram.
+However, we recommend that you avoid Sundays and peak hours, when the tram is very crowded and it is difficult to get off the tram.

 Sightseeing routes suitable for Hong Kong Ding Ding cars

-As I said at the beginning, in addition to short-distance transportation, the Dingding car is also the most suitable transportation route for sightseeing in Hong Kong Island.
-If you have about one afternoon and can arrange to take the Ding Ding car on Hong Kong Island, the following routes are worth considering.
+As I said in the beginning, apart from being a short distance transportation, Tinker Bus is also the most suitable transportation route for sightseeing in Hong Kong Island.
+If you have an afternoon to spend on Hong Kong Island, the following routes are worth considering.

 Take the tram to North Point Wet Market